Lesser Black-backed Gull Larus fuscus

 Thus, in comparison with Herring Gull, the monthly profile increases significantly earlier, peaks a month or more earlier, and declines more slowly.

 One or two birds of the nominate race fuscus ('Baltic Gull') have also been reported in most years.
 This race breeds in the Baltic area and northern Fennoscandia.
 It migrates south-east to winter predominantly in the Middle East and east Africa.
 Its numbers are declining.
-The identification of fuscus is fraught with difficulties and it is almost certain that no record from the West Midlands region would meet the requirements now recognised for its identification.
+The identification of fuscus away from the breeding grounds is fraught with difficulties.

 For a discussion of the status, movements and identification of 'Baltic Gull', a key reference is: